Learn About The Personal Injury Claim Process

 1. Initial Consultation

-The first step in the personal injury claim process should be for a victim to meet with a personal injury attorney at Stewart Law Offices, LLC.
+The first step in the personal injury claim process should be for a victim to meet with a personal injury attorney at Stewart Law Offices.
 Victims should arrange the meeting before speaking to any insurance company representatives for the other parties involved.

 Our personal injury lawyers provide free initial consultations, so you should certainly take advantage of that.
 During the initial meeting, you will be able to tell the attorney about what happened, the injuries you have suffered, and the costs you are facing.